 The procedure below shows registration and discovery for VFL training and inference when the untrusted AF is the VFL server.
 There can be multiple NWDAFs as VFL clients.

-Editor´s note: It is FFS, whether to keep the case that trusted AF as VFL server along with the clause of NWDAF as server or with the clause of untrusted AF as server.

-Editor´s note: The following is FFS: a deployment scenario that can also be agreed between operator and application service provider is when untrusted AF is the VFL server and only one NWDAF will be the VFL client.
-In such case the VFL Server can be configured to go directly to preparation procedure in clause 6.2H.2.2.
+NOTE 1: For a deployment scenario that untrusted AF is the VFL server and only one NWDAF will be an VFL client, it may be assumed that VFL client information for an Analytic ID is configured in NEF and step 6 and 7 may be skipped in Figure 6.2H.2.1.2-1.

-Figure 6.2H.2.1.2-1: Registration and Discovery procedure for Vertical Federated Learning when AF is acting as VFL server and NWDAF(s) are the VFL clients
+Figure 6.2H.2.1.2-1: Registration and Discovery procedure for Vertical Federated Learning when an untrusted AF is acting as VFL server and NWDAF(s) are the VFL clients

 Steps 1 to 3 are the NWDAF and AF Registration procedures when the VFL server is untrusted AF.

-Editor's note: Whether a discovery of an AF acting as VFL server is required and how it can be done is FFS.

-1. Same as the step 1b, in clause 6.2H.2.1, NWDAF as VFL client registers to NRF with its NF profile, it may include those analytics IDs on which it supports to do VFL with AF as VFL server.
+1. Same as the step 1b, in clause 6.2H.2.1.1 Based on operator local policies, the AF may register its capability as VFL server for an Analyticcs ID to NEF via OAM configuration, this is used to make it possible for NWDAF to trigger the AF to train a model.
+The AF may also register an AnalyticsID in NRF e.g. when a trained model is available.

-NOTE 1: The AF can use unstandardized values of the analytics ID.
-The unstandardized values can be used by the AF as the VFL server to intiate the VFL training VFL inference and need to be supported by NWDAFs acting as VFL clients.
-It is the operator´s responsibility to guarantee that unstandardized analytics ID values within a PLMN are unique.
+NOTE 1: The AF can use non-standardized values of the Analytics ID.
+The non-standardized values can be used by the AF as the VFL server to intiate the VFL training or VFL inference and need to be supported by NWDAFs acting as VFL clients.
+It is the operator´s responsibility to guarantee that non-standardized Analytics ID values within a PLMN are unique.

 2-3.
-Same as the steps 2-3, in clause 6.2H.2.1.
+Same as the steps 2-3, in clause 6.2H.2.1.1.